North Dakota maintains these assumptions:

-Depending on the public health conditions, as reported by NDDoH, there could be additional actions, orders or guidance that is provided by NDDPI or NDDoH as a county is designated as red, orange, yellow, green or blue.
+Depending on the public health conditions, as reported by NDDoH, there could be additional actions, orders, or guidance provided by NDDPI or NDDoH as a county is designated as red, orange, yellow, green, or blue.
 Some counties may not experience a straight path from a red to a blue designation.
 Instead, cycling back and forth between less restrictive to more restrictive designations may occur as reported by local public health units.
 This means that each district should consult with local public health unit and account for changing conditions.

-July 23, 2020 the Centers for Disease Control and Prevention (CDC) released science-based resources and tools for school administrators, teachers, parents, guardians, and caregivers when schools open this fall.
+The Centers for Disease Control and Prevention (CDC), first released in July, is continually updating its science-based school resources and guidance, so please check back often for science-based resources and tools for school administrators, teachers, parents, guardians, and caregivers.
+In addition, in August, updated guidance was released identifying all school personnel as essential workers.
 With states, cities, and communities around the country experiencing different levels of COVID-19 transmission, jurisdictions should make sure appropriate public health strategies are in place to slow the spread of the virus as the first step in creating a safer school environment.
 Then, in collaboration with state and local health departments, school administrators may employ strategies that best match local conditions and practical and feasible actions in their schools to help protect the health and safety of everyone -- including students, teachers, and staff.
-In July the NDDoH released Recommendations for Schools; Close Contacts in Schools; Exclusion Decision Tree for Symptomatic Individuals in Schools.
-These documents, along with guidelines from the North Dakota Smart Restart guidance provide the foundation for this guidance from North Dakota to allow local school boards in consultation with local public health units to measure and balance the risk of health and safety for students along with students overall social emotional educational experience.
+The NDDoH continually updates their School Resource page with recommendations for schools.
+These resources, along with guidelines from the North Dakota Smart Restart guidance provide the foundation for this guidance from North Dakota to allow local school boards in consultation with local public health units to measure and balance the risk of health and safety for students along with students overall social emotional educational experience.
 All documents will be updated, as needed, to reflect best practices.

 Staff, Student, and/or Classroom Restructuring – Guiding Questions